Roman Era in Derby 2017

 Ostrogoths!

 And that early breakthrough simply didn't come.
-Urging themselves forward with thoughts of Julius Ceasars' Legionary villa in the foothills of Tuscany, the stoic Legions of the Middle Imperium stood their ground and then executed their overlap with ruthless efficiency, sweeping away the Gothic cavalry with ease and following up to press home their advantage.
+After drinking Roman wine that tasted as if it was made from the tears of Julius Ceasars' gladiatorial Circus Maximus, the stoic Legions of the Middle Imperium stood their ground and then executed their overlap with ruthless efficiency, sweeping away the Gothic cavalry with ease and following up to press home their advantage.
 The theory of holding up the flank attack and breaking through the thin end of the line was not coming to pass just yet.

 The Roman cavalry were proving particularly resilient against the sweeping flood of Goths - even the Gothic General (with the windsock standard) couldn't achieve anything as the men around him were being whittled away.
 A detachment of Gothic horse were send round the unprotected flank to try and cause havoc and break the deadlock - but they would only be able to do so in a couple of turns, during which time they would have to run the gauntlet of being swarmed by skirmishers shooting them from all sides.